 Homes with high humidity due to inadequate ventilation are most likely to suffer from condensation issues.
 If you don’t remove the moisture that’s caused the condensation, mould can proliferate.

-Where penetrating damp does occur, it leads to ugly dark patches on walls or ceilings.
-Left unchecked, those patches of damp will spread and darken, causing paint or wall coverings to peel.
+When penetrating damp occurs, it leads to ugly dark patches on walls or ceilings.
+Left unchecked, those damp patches will spread and darken, causing paint or wall coverings to peel.

-If you have rising damp, you’ll notice tide marks on your walls, as well as powdery white mineral deposits.
-In extreme cases, your skirting boards can also get sodden, eventually rotting or crumbling.
+If you have rising damp, you’ll notice tide marks on your walls and powdery white mineral deposits.
+Occasionally, your skirting boards become sodden, eventually rotting or crumbling.

 Your surveyor will report any of these three issues if they’re detected during a damp survey.
-They will also be able to give you some advice on your best next course of action.
-As explained by Which? you can solve some damp issues yourself.
+They will also advise you on your best next course of action.
+As explained by Which? magazine, you can solve some damp issues yourself.

-In other cases, your only option is to contact a pro to help with damp proofing your property.
-Either way, getting a professional to survey your home is the best way to identify problems with damp.
-So how much should a damp survey cost you?
+In other cases, your only option is to contact a pro to help damp proof your property.
+Either way, getting a professional damp survey is the best way to identify problems.
+So how much should a damp survey cost?

 There’s no hard and fast rule for how much a damp survey will cost.
-Several factors combine to mean some surveys will cost more than others.
-The main thing that will affect what you pay is how big your property is.
-The more ground a surveyor has to cover, the longer their survey will take, and the more they’ll charge.
+Several factors combine to mean some surveys cost more than others.
+The main thing that affects prices is your property’s size.
+The more ground a surveyor has to cover, the longer their survey will take and the more they’ll charge.

 Anything about your property that makes accessing areas to survey more difficult may also bump up the survey’s price.
 As with any service, geography plays a part too.
-Damp surveys tend to cost more in London and the South East, and less elsewhere in the UK, though costs in remote regions like the Scottish Highlands may be higher due to increased travelling time.
+Damp surveys tend to cost more in London, but remote regions like the Scottish Highlands may be higher due to increased travel time.

-For a three-bedroom terraced or semi-detached house, you’ll pay somewhere between £150 and £350 for a full damp survey from an accredited professional.
+For a three-bedroom terraced or semi-detached house, you’ll pay between £150 and £350 for a full damp survey from an accredited professional.
 Costs move on a sliding scale as your property gets bigger or smaller.
-Priceyourjob.co.uk give you a good idea of how that works, in a table they’ve drawn up of damp survey costs and duration.
+Priceyourjob.co.uk give you a good idea of how that works in this table.

-You don’t want to find out too late that your property is suffering from damp.
 Serious damp-related issues can cost thousands of pounds to rectify.
-That’s before you consider the cost of repainting or replacing wallpaper, repairing skirting boards and rectifying other elements damaged by the damp.
-A comprehensive damp survey helps you to nip these issues in the bud.
+That’s before you consider the cost of repainting or replacing wallpaper, repairing skirting boards and rectifying other damaged elements.
+A comprehensive damp survey helps you nip these issues in the bud.